Sports in Indianapolis: Indy Eleven

-Indy Eleven is a second-tier soccer team formed in 2013 and plays at the IU Michael A. Carroll Track & Soccer Stadium in Indianapolis.
+Indy Eleven is a second-division professional soccer club formed in 2013 and plays at the IU Michael A. Carroll Track & Soccer Stadium in Indianapolis.
 The team competed in the North American Soccer League from 2014 to 2017.
 They won their first honor during the 2016 season, capturing the Spring Season Championship with an undefeated record.
 They almost were the NASL Champions, barely losing to the New York Cosmos 4–2 in a penalty shoot-out (0–0 after 90 minutes) during Soccer Bowl 2016.
-They made a bid in 2017 to join top-tier Major League Soccer as a 2020 expansion team but were passed over at that time.
-In 2018, the Eleven joined the USL Championship, the second highest division.
-They are expected to relocate to Eleven Park in downtown Indianapolis upon completion of construction in 2025.
-However, in 2024, Indianapolis mayor Joe Hogsett met with MLS commissioner Don Garber to discuss MLS expansion and is planning to build a stadium in the location of the old Indianapolis Heliport.
-Because of this.
-Eleven Park construction has been put on hold.
+The Eleven made a bid in 2017 to join top-tier Major League Soccer as a 2020 expansion team but were passed over at that time.
+In 2018, the club joined the USL Championship, the second highest division.
+They have been expected to eventually relocate to Eleven Park, a proposed soccer-specific stadium, in downtown Indianapolis upon completion of the project.
+However, in 2024, Indianapolis mayor Joe Hogsett met with MLS commissioner Don Garber to discuss MLS expansion and proposed to build a stadium in the location of the old Indianapolis Heliport.
+Because of this, Eleven Park construction has been put on hold.